alzwded/JakVM/IS.md

 | SHR           | 0b 11 10 01 11 | 0bVVVVRR?? |

 * ROL, ROR: rotate bits left or right
-* SHL: shift bits left.
-The LSBs that are shifted in have the value of the Carry flag
+* SHL: shift bits left
 * SHR: shift bits right.
-The MSBs that are shifted in have the value of the Sign flag.
-In case of instruction combinations like `MOV AX, 08000h SHR AX, 2` AX will contain E000h because MOV sets the Sign flag.
-If you want to pad with zeroes, do `MOV AX, 08000h CLI 0FFFFh SHR AX, 2` because CLI will clear the Sign flag after the MOV instruction.
+The MSBs that are shifted in have the value of the Sign flag
 * The behaviour is defined as for the Arithmetic Instructions

 0xE8 - 0xEF Range, 2 bytes: Local Branch Instructions